ryanantony1985/win11voceApp/walkthrough.md

 ## Troubleshooting
 -   **"Focus Stealing"**: If clicking the app takes focus away from your document, try running the app as **Administrator** (Right-click `run.bat` -> Run as Administrator).
 This is sometimes needed for the "No Activate" style to work perfectly on restricted systems.
 -   **Microphone Issues**: Ensure your privacy settings allow apps to access the microphone.

+## Building the Executable
+To create a standalone `.exe` file for distribution:
+1. Double-click `build_app.bat`.
+2. Wait for the process to complete.
+3. The executable will be located in the `dist` folder as `VoiKy.exe`.